 Instructions

-Add the cooked beans to the pan, along with about ¾ cup reserved bean water and the vegetable stock concentrate or bouillon cubes.
-Using a potato masher or immersion blender, process the beans until smooth, adding additional cooking liquid as needed to achieve the desired consistency for your authentic refried beans.
+- Add the cooked beans to the pan, along with about ¾ cup reserved bean water and the vegetable stock concentrate or bouillon cubes.
+Stir to combine and let the mixture heat through.
+Then, using a potato masher or immersion blender, process the beans until smooth, adding additional cooking liquid as needed to achieve the desired consistency for your authentic refried beans.
 Add salt and pepper.
 Taste and adjust seasoning.

 - Prep Time: 15